-The Energy Policy Act of 2005 established the Outer Continental Shelf Renewable Energy Program and created guidelines that inform BOEM's regulations for offshore wind, ocean wave, and ocean current energy.
+The Energy Policy Act of 2005 established the Outer Continental Shelf Renewable Energy Program.
+This Act also created guidelines that inform BOEM's regulations for offshore wind, ocean wave, and ocean current energy.

 Did you know?

-To date, BOEM has issued over a dozen commercial wind energy leases on the Atlantic Outer Continental Shelf, including those offshore of Delaware, Maryland, Massachusetts, Rhode Island, Virginia, New York, New Jersey, and North Carolina.
-BOEM is in the planning stages for additional offshore areas in South Carolina, California, and Hawaii.
+To date, BOEM has issued over a dozen commercial wind energy leases on the Atlantic Outer Continental Shelf.
+Locations include those offshore of Delaware, Maryland, Massachusetts, Rhode Island, Virginia, New York, New Jersey, and North Carolina.

-The planning and analysis phase identifies suitable areas for wind energy leasing consideration through collaborative, consultative, and analytical processes that engage stakeholders and government agencies.
-This is the phase when BOEM conducts environmental compliance reviews and consultations with tribes, states, and natural resource agencies.
+The planning and analysis phase identifies suitable areas for wind energy leasing consideration.
+Stakeholders and government agencies engage in collaborative, consultative, and analytical processes.
+This is the phase when BOEM conducts environmental compliance reviews.
+BOEM also consults with tribes, states, and natural resource agencies.

 If BOEM approves the plan, the lease holder can begin the site assessment activities.
-During the exploration period, companies pay rent to ONRR.
+During this period, companies pay rent to ONRR.

 To begin development and production, the lease holder submits a Construction and Operations Plan to BOEM.
-BOEM conducts environmental and technical reviews and decides whether to approve, approve with modification, or disapprove the plan.
+BOEM conducts environmental and technical reviews.
+BOEM then decides whether to approve, approve with modification, or disapprove the plan.